-If it becomes necessary to cancel a lesson, you must call or email the office prior to the class.
+If it becomes necessary to cancel a lesson, you must call the office or cancel through your customer portal prior to the class.
 The lesson WILL ONLY be made-up if another swimmer takes your child’s lesson time.
 If allowed to make-up your lesson, you will have two weeks to make-up the cancelled lesson.
 Make-ups are not guaranteed and done on a space available basis.
 If you don’t call or email prior to the lesson, no makeup will be given and class is forfeited.
 Classes may not be rescheduled or made-up more than once per package.

 Can I make a quick errand during my child’s swim lesson?